Bears hampered by same offensive issues in loss to Vikings

 Coach Matt Nagy handed the keys to Lazor this week in an effort to spark a slumping team ahead of a key NFC North matchup.
 But the Bears (5-5) experienced many of their usual issues in their fourth straight loss, topped by a banged-up offensive line that has made it nearly impossible for the offense to get into any sort of rhythm.

+Next up is the bye week and some self-reflection before a trip to Green Bay to face the division-leading Packers.

+“Obviously, it was repetitive today.
+It was still happening,” Nagy said.
+“So not only for the players’ health right now, but for us as a coaching staff, we need to make sure that we’re really, honestly going back now and saying, ‘OK, you know, what’s going on and where are we at now that we have time to really see it?’”

 Playing without David Montgomery because of a concussion, the NFL’s worst rushing attack finished with 41 yards on 17 carries.
-Nick Foles was carted off the field after he was thrown down on an incomplete pass with 37 seconds left, finishing 15 of 26 for a season-low 106 yards.
+Nick Foles was carted off the field after he was thrown down on an incomplete pass with 37 seconds left, finishing 15 of 26 for a season-low 106 yards and an interception.

+Foles was being checked out after the game, but Nagy said it was a leg or hip injury.

+“I hope he’s OK.
+But he was in a lot of pain,” Nagy said.
+“And he’s a tough dude.”

 Even with the trouble on offense, the Bears took a 13-7 lead on Cordarrelle Patterson’s franchise-record 104-yard return on the second-half kickoff.
 It was Patterson’s eighth career kickoff return for a touchdown, tying Josh Cribbs and Leon Washington for the modern-day NFL record.